nealcaren/a-century-of-negro-migration/progress.md

 ### 2/11
 - Rook Schrader has checked Chapter 1 for accuracy.
-- Rook Schrader has begun correcting Chapter 2's footnotes.
+- Rook Schrader corrected Chapter 2's footnote formatting and is moving on to roman numerals.